7 of the Most Comfortable Wool Blankets Available

 Weight – Wool comes in a variety of different weights.
 Depending on what you are planning on using it for, you will want to check product specifications on whether it will be lightweight, mid-weight, or heavyweight.

-Longevity – If you invest in a good quality blanket, chances are that you will be able to pass it down to other members of your family.
+Longevity – If you invest in a good quality blanket, chances are that you can pass it down to other family members.
 They last that long.